 Wrike is one of the best work hubs out there.
-It has features all teams love, a smooth learning curve, and is a powerhouse in managing projects.
+It has features all teams love, a smooth learning curve, and acts as a powerhouse in managing projects.
 But even the star players need a little backup, and that’s where tools like Miro come in.

-By integrating your Miro boards with Wrike, you can go from planning to execution faster with less work.
-Here’s why that matters — and how you can do it.
+By connecting Miro boards with Wrike, you can go from planning to execution faster with less work.
+Here’s why that matters — and how you can do it:

 Reason #1: You should always be using the best tool for the job